Perturbation graphs, invariant prediction and causal relations in psychology: Graphical models and interventions

-\end{assumption} \citet{Verma:1991} show that using the linear Gaussian model (\ref{eq:true-model}) induces a probability distribution that is Markov with respect to the graph (in fact, they show a more general result which includes this \citep[see also ][Proposition 6.31]{Peters:2017}).
+where $\beta_{ts}$ denotes the coefficient for predictor $X_s$ in the regression for $X_t$. \end{assumption} \citet{Verma:1991} show that using the linear Gaussian model (\ref{eq:true-model}) induces a probability distribution that is Markov with respect to the graph (in fact, they show a more general result which includes this, see also \citet[][Proposition 6.31]{Peters:2017}).
 Hence, we could suffice with Assumption \ref{ass:linear-gaussian}, which then implies the Markov condition in Assumption \ref{ass:markov}.
-It has been shown that the linear Gaussian model in (\ref{eq:true-model}) obtains a set of Markov equivalent models \citep{Pearl:2000}, and that this cannot be improved upon, i.e., the causal relations obtained with the linear Gaussian model under the assumptions of Markov, faithfulness, and causal sufficiency is complete \citep{Geiger:1990,Eberhardt:2017}.
+In any case, for linear Gaussian models we obtain the Markov condition.
+If we do not assume linearity and independent errors, then we must assume the Markov condition holds, so that $d$-separations of the graph imply conditional independencies in the probability distribution (see Appendix \ref{sec:appendix-gm-assumptions}).